Reasonable Belief They Were Not a Minor

 How are they going to prove that I'm the one that was talking to the other party?
 Again, that can be a good defense as well.

-They've got to be able to prove that it was you, especially if it was over the internet and you didn't send your picture, that starts to create a problem for them.
+They've got to prove that it was you, especially if it was over the internet and you didn't send your picture, that starts to create a problem for them.

-The way they can get around that problem is, if they can trace your IP address with your name on it to the messages that are being sent to either the undercover police officer or the minor.
+They can get around that problem if they can trace your IP address with your name on it to the messages that are being sent to either the undercover police officer or the minor.

-If it's all to you and there's downloads of conversations or any type of child pornography, or just the fact that it's your computer and that computer is communicating back and forth with a minor sending text messages, photographs — now they can make a case against you.
+If it's all to you and there are downloads of conversations or any type of child pornography or just the fact that it's your computer and that computer is communicating back and forth with a minor sending text messages, photographs — now they can make a case against you.

 Next Step in Preparing Your Defense

-So, when you're talking about defenses to sexting with a minor, we really have to look at the facts and circumstances surrounding your specific case.
+So, when you're talking about defenses to sexting with a minor, we have to look at the facts and circumstances surrounding your specific case.
 What I have you do is, come into the office.
-You are going to be honest with me because you know that I'm trying to help you.
+You will be honest with me because you know that I'm trying to help you.